-- The Sagamore and Bourne bridges are over 80 years old some of the oldest in the Army Corps inventory. - They are rated either "structurally deficient" or "functionally obsolete" and qualify for replacement under federal guidelines.
-They have no modern safety features such as lane separation, shoulders, and pedestrian or bicycle separations. - The travel lanes are two feet narrower than modern design standards and cannot accommodate the same vehicle capacity as the adjoining roadways creating bottlenecks. - Increasing maintenance needs result in regular traffic flow restrictions.
-This is no longer a summer problem Cape area residents are sitting in Canal area gridlock year-around. - Cape residents and businesses depend on predictable and efficient travel over the Canal for their economic wellbeing, and safety during medical emergencies or natural disasters. - Delays are hurting our residents and businesses through missed appointments, aggravation, pollution from auto emissions, and can cost an estimated \$30 million a year in lost time during repairs that require lane closures. - Traffic backups spill over onto secondary roadways making getting around canal area towns difficult. - "Posting" weight restrictions, when implemented, will impact the flow and cost of goods and services to cape residents and businesses.
+- Cape residents and businesses depend on predictable and efficient travel over the Canal for their economic wellbeing, and safety during medical emergencies or natural disasters. - Delays are hurting our residents and businesses through missed appointments, aggravation, pollution from auto emissions, and can cost an estimated \$30 million a year in lost time during repairs that require lane closures. - Traffic backups spill over onto secondary roadways making getting around canal area towns difficult.
+Cape Cod Chamber of Commerce, 5 Patti Page Way, Centerville, Cape Cod, Massachusetts 02632

+• "Posting" weight restrictions, when implemented, will impact the flow and cost of goods and services to cape residents and businesses.